MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-excel-featured-tables.md

 1. After you publish or import the dataset to the Power BI service,  the featured table is displayed in the Excel Data Types Gallery.
 You and other report creators can also create reports built on this dataset.

 1. In Excel:
     - Excel caches the list of data types so you need to restart Excel to see newly published featured tables.
     - Some datasets aren't supported in the preview, featured tables defined in those datasets won’t appear in Excel.
-See considerations and limitations for details.
+See the next section, Considerations and limitations, for details.

 ## Considerations and limitations